Blurlingite/evolve-Litwick/README.md

 Evolve Litwick
 ===

-You can evolve this pokemon by pressing the button to feed it candies.
+You can evolve this pokemon by pressing the buttons to feed it candies.

+Litwick will evolve into Lampent when fed at least
+41 candies

+Lampent will evolve into Chandelure when fed 100 candies

-STATUS: UNFINISHED
+STATUS: FINISHED

 **Installing**